What's Changed - Things to Know Before You Upgrade

 This update changes some of the command line switches and options available for the installer.
 If you have automated the installing or upgrading of Tableau Server, be sure to review the current command line options for the Server Setup program.
 See Changes to Command Line Install Options for Tableau Server Setup for more information.

-Important: Upgrading a nondefault installation of Tableau Server from version 2018.1.x or earlier to version 2019.4 requires special steps.
-For details see Upgrade from 2018.1 or Earlier: Tableau Server on Windows.
+Important: Upgrading Tableau Server from version 2018.1.x or earlier to version 2019.4.x or later requires special steps when Tableau is installed to a non-default location.
+For details see Upgrade from Tableau Server 2018.1.x or Earlier in a Non-Default Location (Windows).

 The 2019.4 release of Tableau Server features a newly rewritten Setup program for installing tabcmd on Windows.